DoodleBears/College/Java_Learning/Java SOLID Design Principles.md

     }
 }

-class TagPost : Post
+class TagPost extends Post
 {
+    @Override
-    override void CreatePost(Database db, string postMessage)
+    void CreatePost(Database db, string postMessage)
     {
         db.AddAsTag(postMessage);
     }
 }
 ```
+> The evaluation of the first character ‘#’ will now be handled elsewhere (probably at a higher level) of our software
+>
-> The evaluation of the first character ‘#’ will now be handled elsewhere (probably at a higher level) of our software, and the cool thing is, that if we want to change the way a postMessage is evaluated, we can change the code there, without affecting any of these underlying pieces of behavior.
+> and the cool thing is, that **if we want to change** the way a postMessage is evaluated, we can change the code there, **without affecting any** of these underlying pieces of behavior.
 >

 #### 2. get rid of being modified(encapsulation)